Millet (Ottoman Empire): Concept

 The millet system is closely linked to Islamic rules on the treatment of non−Muslim minorities living under Islamic dominion (dhimmi).
 The Ottoman term specifically refers to the separate legal courts pertaining to personal law under which minorities were allowed to rule themselves (in cases not involving any Muslim) with fairly little interference from the Ottoman government.

 People were bound to their millets by their religious affiliations (or their confessional communities), rather than their ethnic origins, according to the millet concept (excepting the Armenian case, until the modern era).
 The millets had a great deal of power – they set their own laws and collected and distributed their own taxes.
 All that was required was loyalty to the Empire.
-When a member of one millet committed a crime against a member of another, the law of the injured party applied, but the ruling Islamic majority being paramount, any dispute involving a Muslim fell under their sharia−based law.
+When a member of one millet committed a crime against a member of another, the law of the injured party applied, but the ruling Islamic majority being paramount, any dispute involving a Muslim fell under their sharia-based law.

 Later, the perception of the millet concept was altered in the 19th century by the rise of nationalism within the Ottoman Empire.

 Millets

 Although the Ottoman administration of non-Muslim subjects was not uniform until the 19th century and varied according to region and group, it is possible to identify some common patterns for earlier epochs.
 Christian and Jewish communities were granted a large degree of autonomy.
 Tax collection, education, legal and religious affairs of these communities were administered by their own leaders.
 This enabled the Ottomans to rule over diverse peoples with "a minimum of resistance".
-The Jewish community, in particular, was able to prosper under the Ottoman rule and its ranks were swelled with the arrival of Jews who were expelled from Spain.
+The Jewish community, in particular, prospered under Ottoman rule, and its ranks were swelled with the arrival of Jews who were expelled from Spain.
 At the same time, non-Muslims were subject to several forms of discrimination and excluded from the Ottoman ruling elite.
 Armenians formed three millets under the Ottoman rule.
-A wide array of other groups such as Catholics, Karaites and Samaritans was also represented.
+A wide array of other groups such as Catholics, Karaites, and Samaritans was also represented.

+Muslims

+The large number of Circassians in the Ottoman Empire was mainly due to the Crimean War.
+During the war and following years, many Circassians fled the conquest of their homeland by Russia.
+Circassians in the Ottoman Empire, despite being Muslim, mainly kept to themselves and maintained their separate identity, even having their own courts, in which they would tolerate no outside influence.